Vince Gilligan Bio

 Early Life and Background

-George Vincent Gilligan Jr. was born in Richmond, Virginia, the son of Gail, a grade school teacher, and George Vincent Gilligan Sr., an insurance claims adjuster.
-He was raised in Farmville and Chesterfield County and attended the J.P.
-Wynne Campus School, a laboratory school associated with Longwood College where his mother taught.
+George Vincent Gilligan Jr. was born in Richmond, Virginia, on February 10, 1967, to Gail, a grade school teacher, and George Vincent Gilligan Sr., an insurance claims adjuster.
+His parents divorced in 1974, and he and his younger brother Patrick were raised in Farmville and Chesterfield County.
+The brothers attended the J.P.
+Wynne Campus School, the laboratory school run by Longwood College (now Longwood University), where their mother also taught.
+Decades later, Gilligan borrowed the J.P.
+Wynne name for the fictional high school where Walter White teaches in Breaking Bad.
+His grandfather, Vincent T. Gilligan, was a well-known Richmond book shop owner.

 Path to Celebrity